Note: The male gender is used throughout for convenience only

 1. The Association shall be called “The British Go Association” (BGA).

 2. The objects of the BGA shall be to promote interest in and the playing of the game of Go, particularly in the United Kingdom, the Isle of Man and the Channel Islands.

 3. The management of the BGA shall be carried out by the Council, subject to resolutions of any general meetings.

 4. The Council shall consist of the Officers and up to five ordinary members and up to three co-opted members, all of whom must be members of the BGA.

 5. The Officers of the BGA shall be, in order of seniority, the President, the Treasurer and the Secretary.
 No person may hold more than one Office at any one time.
 There shall also be an Auditor, who shall not be a member of the Council.

-a) The President takes the chair at any meeting, General or Council, and organises the BGA representation at formal events and in the BGA’s relations with other organisations.
+a) The President takes the chair at any meeting, General or Council, and organises the representation of the BGA at external events and in the BGA’s relations with other organisations.

 b) The Treasurer controls the finances of the BGA.
 He should prepare for approval by members at the AGM annual accounts and a report.
 He should also ensure that all bills and affiliations are promptly paid, and that Council committees are properly funded.
 He should provide Council with accounts and projected budgets on a quarterly basis.

 c) The Secretary keeps minutes of all meetings, General and Council.

 d) The Auditor shall examine the accounts produced by the Treasurer and will produce a report recommending acceptance or rejection on behalf of the members.